solana-labs/solana/svm/doc/spec.md

     needed to check the validity of every transaction in a batch when the transaction accounts are being loaded and checked for compliance with required fees for transaction execution.
-- `runtime_config: Arc<RuntimeConfig>` is a reference to a
-    RuntimeConfig struct instance.
-The `RuntimeConfig` is a collection of fields that control parameters of runtime, such as compute budget, the maximal size of log messages in bytes, etc.
 - `program_cache: Arc<RwLock<ProgramCache<FG>>>` is a reference to
     a ProgramCache instance.
 All on chain programs used in transaction batch execution are loaded from the program cache.